|Currently there are no public meetings scheduled for this project.|

 North of Hunt Highway, land ranges from a few farms and orchards to low-density residential to new subdivisions.
 In the less developed areas, runoff is primarily sheet flow (runoff with a shallow depth over a broad area) to local natural washes.
 The natural washes in this area also vary from well-maintained to completely blocked.
 There appear to be significant drainage issues in the majority of the watershed.
 There is no consistent plan to accommodate runoff, and large volumes of sedimentation (accumulations of dirt and debris) are evident in all areas of older development.
 The Queen Creek area experiences local drainage problems with even minor storms.
 Most of the culverts at Hunt Highway are clogged.
 After a runoff event, sediment removal along the roadway shoulders throughout the watershed requires substantial effort.
 Sediment along the shoulders confines subsequent runoff to the streets, further compounding flooding and maintenance issues.

-Ultimately, the project sets the stage for development of flooding mitigation projects that can be incorporated directly into Capital Improvement Programs of the primary stakeholders, including the Flood Control District of Maricopa County, Queen Creek, Gilbert, Pinal County and the Gila River Indian Community.
-In order to ensure this result, the District is partnering with the local entities to understand which potential projects are most needed.
-Stakeholder coordination and public involvement will be key factors in developing mitigation plans that work for this watershed.
+This completed project sets the stage for development of flooding mitigation projects that can be incorporated directly into Capital Improvement Programs of the primary stakeholders, including the Flood Control District of Maricopa County, Queen Creek, Gilbert, Pinal County.

 This study is complete.
 The first public meeting was held on Tuesday, May 7, 2013 at Newell Barney Junior High School.
 The second public meeting was held on Tuesday, October 22, 2013 at the same venue.
 The regional hydrology model has been reviewed and approved.
 Six areas of concern w/ regard to existing flooding problems were identified and will be recommended for further study.
 One of these (the Farmer Dike option) is being considered for additional analysis dependent on support of stakeholders.